Frequently Asked Questions (F.A.Q.)

 - Not convicted for mis-appropriation or moral turpitude.

-- The fifteen members known as Promoters will submit their application in plain paper or in the form available in the office of the Assistant Registrar of Cooperative Societies of the respective district for registration of the proposed Cooperative Society.
+- The fifteen members known as Promoters will submit their application in plain paper or in the form available in the office of the Assistant Registrar of Cooperative Societies of the respective district for registration of the proposed Coop.
+Society.

 Q.5 What are Cooperative Values?